Bhargavi200526/module6_assignment/vite/README.md

   └─ README.md

+---

-## Implementation Details
+## Implementation Detail
 1. Routing Setup
   All navigation is handled by TanStack Router.

   Main routes include: Home (/), Login (/login), Register (/register), and Dashboard            (/dashboard).

   The router is configured in src/routes/router.tsx and provided to the app in main.tsx.

 2. Authentication & Role Management
   Authentication is simulated using JWT tokens stored in localStorage.

   On login, a dummy JWT is generated containing the user’s role.

   Helper functions in src/utils/auth.ts decode the JWT and extract the user’s role for          dashboard rendering and route protection.

 3. Role-Based Dashboard Rendering
   The Dashboard page (src/pages/Dashboard.tsx) checks the user’s role and displays the corresponding dashboard component:

   StudentDashboard.tsx

   InstructorDashboard.tsx

   AdminDashboard.tsx

   Each dashboard is visually distinct and tailored to its role, featuring cards, stats, and     navigation relevant to the user type.

 4. UI/UX and Styling
   All pages use a dark/gradient theme for consistency.

   Tailwind CSS utility classes are used for rapid styling, responsive layouts, and              interactive effects (hover, focus, transitions).

   Home, Login, and Register pages are visually engaging, with animated backgrounds and modern   form elements.

 5. Demo Authentication
    For demonstration, any mails will work and we should login with the same as registered       details

 ## Prerequisites